Meaad96s/datapreparation_titanic/README.md

 For **Cabin** attribute, since tracing the actual cabin for each passenger is impossible.
 Handling this attribute by creating additional column that has 1 for a passenger who's cabin exists and 0 if it does not exist.
 Relating to the accident, known passenger's cabin indicate that they survived.
 To do that follow the below steps:

-* Press the triple dot menu in the Cabin column.
+* Press the Actions menu in the Cabin column.
 * Select **Conditional Replace** under the _Organize _ Category

 ![](https://user-images.githubusercontent.com/20974667/47149880-8a9dc180-d2dd-11e8-91df-a0842297957d.png)